zd3nik/SubSim/README.md

              |  Sprinting puts excess strain on your nuclear reactor.
 If the number of squares
              |  you attempt to sprint plus the number of damage points your reactor has taken is
              |  greater or equal to the maximum damage your reactor can take, the reactor will
-             |  detonate.
-See the Nuclear Reactor Detonation section below.
+             |  detonate (See the "Nuclear Reactor Detonation" section below).
     -----------------------------------------------------------------------------------------------
     Surface  |  Remain at the same square for 3 successive turns to repair 1 shield.
              |  You cannot submit any commands while surfaced and no equipment is charged while